17 March 2015

 02 March 2015

-The Love Punch (starring Pierce Brosnan and Emma Thompson)
+The Love Punch with Pierce Brosnan and Emma Thompson

-Last night we watched it with our mid-twenties son, who also liked the sound of it based on the actors and the blurb on the back.
-We were all quite tired and wanted something fairly fluffy, a ‘feel-good’ story that didn’t require too much thought.
+Last night we watched it with our mid-twenties son.
+He also liked the sound of it based on the actors and the blurb on the back.
+We were all quite tired and wanted something fairly fluffy: a ‘feel-good’ story that didn’t require too much thought.
 ‘The Love Punch’ delivered on all counts.

 The story is about a divorced couple.
 Richard (Pierce Brosnan) is a wealthy businessman on the point of retirement.
 He’s starting to feel his age, with various ailments getting worse.
 Moreover, despite being something of a womaniser, he seems to be losing his touch.
 There’s more than a nod to his previous role as James Bond in this story, but it’s not necessary to be a fan of 007 or even to have seen his movies.